kc8son/postgresql_table_partitioning/readme.md

 └── 2024_12.csv    # December transactions
 ```

-Each CSV contains realistic bank transactions with:
+Each CSV contains (somewhat) realistic bank transactions with:

 - `transaction_id`: Unique identifier
 - `transaction_date`: Date of the transaction
 - `description`: Transaction description
 - `transaction_type`: DEPOSIT, WITHDRAWAL, TRANSFER, FEE
 - `amount`: Transaction amount (negative for debits)

+## 🔧 Terminology

+In the interest of keeping things clear, the 'master' or 'main' table is called a table.
+The divisions are called partitions.
+This becomes potntially confusomg because each partition can be queried just like a table.
+This becomes useful for example if a table is partitioned by region and a report specific to that region is required.
+The report can query the partition for that region specifically.

 ## 🚀 Quick Start